 Water licences will not be issued with new wells until such time as a water allocation plan is in place.
 A draft plan is currently under development.
 Find out more about this process.

-Before making an application for a Well Construction Permit, it is recommended that you check if the bore would be located in an area of site contamination.
-If it is, any applications will be refused.
-Examples of such areas include Groundwater Prohibition Areas and EPA Assessment Areas, which are displayed on the EPA’s website.
+Before making an application for a Well Construction Permit, it is recommended that you check if the bore would be located in (or intersecting) either a Groundwater Prohibition Area (GPA) or EPA Assessment Area, as either scenario would result in automatic refusal because the use of groundwater for domestic purposes is currently not permitted in these areas.
+GPAs and EPA Assessment Areas are displayed and discussed in detail on the EPA’s website.

-If you wish to avoid unnecessary payment of the application fee, refer to these websites or you may alternatively check whether your application is likely to be refused due to site contamination, by contacting the department’s Mount Gambier office on (08) 8735 1134.
+If you wish to check if your application would be automatically refused as it is in a GPA or EPA Assessment Area (thereby avoiding unnecessary payment of the application fee), refer to the EPA’s websites or you may alternatively contact the department’s Mount Gambier office on (08) 8735 1134.

 The assessment process can be quite technical, depending on your location and proposed use.
-The standard assessment timeframe is 15 days, unless referral of the application is required.
-If a permit is requested for the construction of a well on Crown Land where Native Title may exist, processing may take more than 60 days.
+The standard assessment timeframe is 15 business days, unless referral of the application is required.
+If additional assessment of your application is required, for example by the Environment Protection Authority, the standard processing time is 40 business days.
+Also, if a permit is requested for the construction of a well on Crown Land where Native Title may exist, processing may take more than 60 days.

 A permit to construct (drill) a well expires after 12 months (i.e. the well must be drilled within that 12 months).
 After this time a new application will need to be submitted and paid for.